craftcms/docs/docs/3.x/graphql.md

 #### The `search` argument
 Narrows the query results to only elements that match a search query.

+#### The `relatedTo` argument
+Narrows the query results to elements that relate to *any* of the provided element IDs.
+This argument is ignored, if `relatedToAll` is also used.

+#### The `relatedToAll` argument
+Narrows the query results to elements that relate to *all* of the provided element IDs.
+Using this argument will cause `relatedTo` argument to be ignored.

 #### The `ref` argument
 Narrows the query results based on a reference string.